-After applying for admission, and submitting required documentation, students will receive an acceptance letter from the Admissions Office which will include information about registration.
+After applying for admission, and submitting required documentation, students will receive an acceptance letter from NIC which will include information about registration.

 Students register by assigned start times through their MyNIC account.
 Appointment times for continuing students are determined by the number of credits completed.
 New and transfer students register for classes during their advising and registration appointment.

-Students with a financial hold such as parking fines, library fines, or delinquent loan payments may not register until the hold has been cleared.
+Students with financial holds may not register until the hold has been cleared.

 MyNIC: Student Information on the Web

-MyNIC is the college’s online student information portal where students will receive the majority of their official college communications, as well as accessing Self Service students can access their class schedules, unofficial transcripts, admissions and financial aid information, advisor’s name, assessment scores, forms, and important announcements.
+MyNIC is an online information portal where students receive the majority of their official college communications and are able to access Self-Service options such as their class schedules, unofficial transcripts, admissions and financial aid information, advisor’s name, assessment scores, forms, and important announcements.
 Self Service is used by students to determine class availability, register for courses, and pay tuition and fees.

-After being admitted, students will receive MyNIC access information.
+After being admitted to North Idaho College, students will receive MyNIC access information.

 To log in to MyNIC: